Ever notice how many business terms come from aviation? “The 30,000-foot view.” “Headwind.” “Golden parachute.”

 Another way of wording Question 1 is, “Can it get any worse for the airlines?”
 Possibly, but how?
 The good news is that oil is cheap.
 We literally have more of it floating around in tankers than we have places to park it until it can be used.
 While the price of a barrel is now back above $0, it’s near historical lows and it could take years to burn through the excess supply sloshing around out there.
 So when people feel safe traveling again, fuel costs will – for a change – be the least of the industry’s concerns.
 Still, there are bound to be some structural changes for the industry, mostly around how connecting flights are routed.
 Transportation consultant Kunal Shah has an excellent piece on the subject in his series at Forbes.com.

 You may have an outsized proportion of your investment portfolio exposed to the airline industry.
-You likely took a big paper loss in March and April and are wondering if you should hold your shares or dump them.
+You likely took a big paper loss in March and April with the airline bailouts and are wondering if you should hold your shares or dump them.

 Whichever you decide, be sure that your choice isn’t based on your own personal biases.
 The best way to ensure that you’re making rational decisions is to talk to your financial advisor.